nonetallt/jinitialize-plugin/README.md

 ```

 ### abort(string $message);
-Stops the execution of the comand by throwing Nonetallt\Jinitialize\Plugin\Exceptions\CommandAbortedException.
+Stops the execution of the comand by throwing Nonetallt\Jinitialize\Exceptions\CommandAbortedException.
 The procedure running the command will then attempt to revert executed commands by calling their **revert()** method.

 ### export(string $key, $value);
 Stores a given key - value pair to the application container.
 This should be used to give other plugins access to useful values defined by the command.
 For example, a database plugin might define a command for creating a new database and then export the name of the created database so it can be later used for defining database name in the settings of an application.